Bisti/De-Na-Zin Wilderness: Prehistory

 The Ojo Alamo Formation grades into the Nacimiento Formation, which is candy-striped white and black beds of shale and sandstone with occasional thin beds of coal and thin red or green beds representing paleosols, preserved ancient soil surfaces.
 These are assigned to the Arroyo Chijuillita Member.
 These were deposited in a river system with a cooler and drier but very stable climate.
 The beds contain fossils of the earliest animals of the Paleocene, and define the Puercan and Torrejonian North American Land Mammal Stages on the geologic time scale.
 These fossils record a time when the mammal population rapidly changed, either from rapid evolution following the Cretaceous-Paleogene extinction event or from new populations of mammals migrating into the area.

 The area became part of the western side of the San Juan Basin which formed during the Laramide orogeny and tilted the beds to their present 5-degree angle to the northeast.
 The badlands themselves formed quite recently, between 2800 and 5600 thousand years ago.
 Hoodoos formed where resistant rock protected underlying pinnacles of softer rock.

 Wildlife

 A small variety of wildlife can be found in the Bisti/De-Na-Zin Wilderness, including cottontail rabbit, coyote, badger, porcupine, and prairie dog.
 Bird species include pinyon jay, raven, quail, dove, ferruginous hawk, prairie falcon, and golden eagle.
 Lizard, snake, tarantula, and scorpion also live here.

 Recreation

 Recreational activities in the Bisti/De-Na-Zin Wilderness include hiking, camping, wildlife viewing, photography, and horseback riding.
 Campfires are forbidden in the Wilderness.

+In popular culture

+The climax of the 1977 William Friedkin film Sorcerer was filmed in the Bisti Badlands.